juztin/misty/README.md

      // Unlocks the given account, with the corresponding password, for 15 seconds. web3.personal.unlockAccount("0x4b68328d09470cb954bd1f437af302de09bcbfa1", "password", 15000)
      ```
-     or to unlock all accounts
+     or
      ```javascript
-     web3.personal.listAccounts.forEach(function (account) { web3.personal.unlockAccount(account, "password", 15000)) } });
+     // Unlocks all accounts, with the corresponding password, for 15 seconds. web3.personal.listAccounts.forEach(function (account) { web3.personal.unlockAccount(account, "password", 15000)) } });
      ```